Tips for Enterprise Business Continuity Management Professionals

 Improving Business Continuity

 Business continuity is a process that takes consistent effort to protect company assets and functions.
 A business impact analysis is critical to ensure all activities mitigate risk.
-But a recovery plan can fall short unless the participating employees test it.
+However, a recovery plan can fall short unless the participating employees test it.

 To learn about the trends of BCM, check out our latest blog posts for similar information.
 If you have questions, feel free to contact us.